maevelehi/1800_202530_BBY09/README.md

 - Open your browser and visit (e.g. https://flipit-b1370.web.app/)

-- click "Login / Signup" (If you already have an account, enter your username and password to log in.
-If you don't have an account, click "Signup" to register a new one: name, email, password, group).
+- Click "Login / Signup" (If you already have an account, enter your username and password to log in.
+If you don't have an account, click "Signup" to register a new one).

 ### 2. Create user profiles